Skip to main content

 Help with childcare costs

-Universal credit can cover up to 85% of your childcare costs.
+You can get back up to 85% of your childcare costs through UC.

 The most you can get each month for childcare is:

 You get your childcare costs back after you have paid them.
-They are part of your universal credit monthly payment.
+They are part of your UC monthly payment.

 If you need help to pay for childcare in advance, ask your jobcentre work coach about the flexible support fund.